KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Appearance.md

 KeyboardTheme.tron
 ```

-All pre-defined themes also come with style variations that allow you to tweak the overall style of a theme:
+All pre-defined themes come with style variations that allow you to tweak the overall style of a theme:

 ```swift
 KeyboardTheme.standard(.pink)